Explore our progress

 What if Downsview was planned as a collection of 15-minute neighbourhoods: vibrant, complete, walkable communities with a mix of housing, land uses, community spaces, and employment?

 In Round One of the consultation process, participants spoke passionately about their connection to—and aspirations for—Downsview.
 Among many things, people asked for a full range of housing options, more community facilities and services, recognition of the area’s history and challenges related to equity and inclusion, architectural diversity, and a holistic approach to the site.
-We want to use the emerging Framework Plan to address these issues and connect the people of Downsview together.
+The Framework Plan is one way to address these issues and connect the people of Downsview together.

 The 15-Minute Neighbourhood